inovex/elements/packages/elements/src/components/ino-icon/readme.md

 ### Add icons

-If you would like to add custom icons, you have to add them to the `icon-assets` folder and execute the `yarn icon:integrate-icons` command to include the newly added icons in the `icons.js` file.
+If you would like to add custom icons, you have to add them to the `src/assets/ino-icon` folder and execute the `yarn icon:integrate-icons` command to include the newly added icons in the `icons.js` file.

 > **Note:** To use the provided icons in your consumer project, you need to copy all contents of
-> `node_modules/@inovex.de/elements/dist/inovex-elements/icon-assets` into your `dist/icon-assets` folder.
+> `node_modules/@inovex.de/elements/dist/inovex-elements/ino-icon` into your `dist/ino-icon` folder.
 All icons are expected
-> to be located in `icon-assets/` at runtime.
+> to be located in `ino-icon/` at runtime.
 Please refer to the Storybook documentation to get detailed instructions
 > on how to integrate the icons with Angular, React or plain JavaScript.

 Alternatively, you can also just provide the URL to your preferred icon by setting the `src` property accordingly.